Improve business agility with Content Services Platform

 The idea of a transition from a standalone monolith to a distributed cloud-based CSP infrastructure set-up is easier said than done, especially so when the existing ECM investments have not reached their breakeven point.
 However, in an interconnected, cloud-based digital world, a dynamic approach soliciting real-time file synchronization, content integration, Extract-Transform-Load (ETL), data capture, document classification, workflow, and document management, of all sorts of data is required.

 Rest assured.
-In the new scheme of things, the ECM still holds an important position but with a change in perspective.
+In the new scheme of things, the ECM solution still holds an important position but with a change in perspective.
 It now functions as a repository which stores the database, file system, search indexes, directory, libraries, and metadata.
 The cloud-based CSP is loosely integrated through an API platform atop the ECM and other enterprise legacy databases, if any, to form an agile, distributed architecture, which is scalable as per business requirements.

 The modular approach also enables enterprises to integrate Artificial Intelligence (AI) layers to derive intelligence and provide personalized services as well as an improved user experience.
 The CSP enables enterprises to evolve with the ever evolving technologies to achieve higher efficiency, productivity, and agility.